eguevara/JavaTraining/notes/oracleTraining.md

 int[] i, j; //here i and j are both array of integers. int i[], j; //here only i is an array of integers. j is just an integer.
 * Neither an ArrayList nor an array is thread safe.
 If you have multiple threads trying to add and remove elements from an ArrayList or an array, you have to write additional code to ensure thread safety.
 ---
+* Note that whenever you create an array all of its elements are automatically given defaults values.
+Numeric types are initialized to 0, objects are initialized to null, and booleans to false.

+  So if you have, float[ ] f = new float[3]; f[0], f[1] and f[2] will all be 0.0.

+* This is perfectly valid.
+You can have any number of comma separated statements in initialization and incrementation part.
+The condition part must contain a single expression that returns a boolean.
+  All a for loop needs is two semi colons :- for( ; ; ) {} This is a valid for loop that never ends.
+A more concise form for the same is : for( ; ; );

 * Section 5 Loop Constructs